kli2013/FFmpegLiteGUI/docs/mergeandOverlay_en.md

 - **Stackable with continuous rotation**: spin + movement are independent.
 - **Implementation**: x/y use `t`-based ffmpeg eval expressions (triangle wave / piecewise linear interpolation / st-ld variable slots) — no external trajectory editor needed; the base coordinates `overlay_x/overlay_y` are preserved, so you can switch back to static at any time.

+### 11.4 List waypoints (time-segment table, embedded panel since 2026-08-27)

+Besides the four presets, the trajectory dialog has an **"Enable list waypoints"** checkbox (when checked, the preset dropdown above is ignored — list waypoints take priority).
+When checked, the embedded panel enables; **each row = one time segment on the video timeline**, rows follow in time order for second-level control of the watermark's behavior:

+- **Time segment** — each row's start + duration (or start/end); the end row can only be the last one (static positioning, no segment).
+- **Move** — per row: start coords → end coords (canvas absolute pixels); the watermark moves linearly from start to end during that segment; the row-end position auto-becomes the next row's start (continuous, smooth).
+- **Hide** — when checked, the watermark is fully hidden during that segment (overlay not rendered — not black/frozen).
+- **Self-rotation** — spin while moving (overrides the global rotation); each segment can set its own speed.
+- **End action** — e.g. freeze at segment end (position stops, sub-video/self-rotation keeps going).
+- Row coords can be set by dragging in the visual editor via the "start/end" buttons; the panel shows total duration with a red vertical line marking the end row.
+- **Max 15 rows** (far below ffmpeg's long-expression crash threshold of ~95–100 segments); over-limit is warned.

+**Implementation**: `build_waypoint_expr` compiles the whole table into overlay x/y eval expressions (per-frame `t` evaluation, `lt`/`mod` segmentation, `st`/`ld` variable slots) — no temp files; blend mode also supports it (dynamic crop window follows). **Orthogonal to loop control (show window / cycle show)**: the table governs "where/when-hidden", loop control governs "when-visible" — combinable.

 ---

 ## Appendix — filter independence/linkage across the four modes (incl.
 Transcode)